Dezodev/DezoTools/README.txt

 Features:

 * Insert tracking code of Google Analytics
+* Insert code in footer and in header
+* Improve site performance
+* HTML Minification

 == Installation ==
 1. Upload `dezo-tools` folder to the `/wp-content/plugins/` directory or download with wordpress plugin installator